ClonedPuppy/SK_Shader_info/README.md

 nothing to see.
 This is because StereoKit applies the Spherical Harmonics lighting to all the default "StereoKit" things, such as the hands, the UI windows etc.

-So let's fix this.
-We do the hands first.
+Let's fix the hands first.
 The hands have a gradient material applied, let's start by overriding that with another base material:

     Default.MaterialHand.Shader = Shader.Unlit;